What is CAS?

 - Texas Administrative Code, Title 40, Part 1, Chapter 49: Contracting for Community Care Services

 Visit the Contractor Enrollment Process and Requirements page for information about HHSC provider enrollment process and requirements.

 An individual or provider agency must complete an application to provide services in the Community Services programs.
 Once you have met the minimum eligibility criteria, review the list of required application documents:

-Please contact your local Contracted Community Services to obtain the mailing address to submit completed documents.
+Please contact your local Contact Information for Eligibility Operations Provider Contract Management (PDF) to obtain the mailing address to submit completed documents.